Ambassadors

 • Training Plan to Run a 5K with Your Dog

-• Beyond the Training Plan: Keep Going
+• Beyond the Training Plan: How to keep going

-MEET YOUR COACHES: KRISSY & PD: YOUR COACHES
+MEET YOUR COACHES: DANI & VILAS

 WHAT’S SO GREAT ABOUT RUNNING WITH YOUR DOG?

-Dogs are great distractions.
+• Dogs are great distractions.
 Running solo, it’s easy to get sucked into your own mindset.
 Running with a dog creates constant external stimulus, and witnessing their joy of exploration adds to your running experience.

-GOLDEN RULE
+THE GOLDEN RULE

 If you approach all your planning and head out on your run with this top of mind, you’ll be golden.

 You may be changing up your usual pace or distance or trip lengths.
 You may have to adjust to frequent stops, especially if on leash.
 Perspective is everything!
-I had so many runs “in the zone” that I now choose when I want to run in that solo headspace and when having the addition of PD’s antics (like maybe a quick break for a roll in the mud) is the experience I’m going for.

 Running your dog’s run also means learning your dog’s desire for running, as well as your own.
 We encourage you to run together and take opportunities for your dog to rest, especially if you’re looking to increase mileage.
-Variety is a pro’s hack to keeping running enjoyable.
+Variety is a pro’s hack to keep running enjoyable.

 BEFORE HEADING OUT ON YOUR FIRST RUN WITH YOUR DOG